 We will examine these five pillars of the OTT video streaming platform and discuss their primary elements in the following lines.

-Both media ingest and video processing are part of the digital media preparation stage.
-A well-developed streaming platform integrates them in a sophisticated Content Management System (CMS).
+- Both media ingest, and video processing is part of the digital media preparation stage.
+A well-developed streaming platform integrates them into a sophisticated Content Management System (CMS).
 The CMS empowers all media operations such as ingest, search, edit, enrich, related image processing, geo-blocking, setting up monetization parameters (if applicable), and publishing.
 Besides, the CMS aggregates and unifies the metadata coming from various sources.

 Some OTT video streaming platforms and streaming solutions providers might not include this point by default in the service they offer.
 However, our experience shows that knowing your audience, especially in today’s highly competitive environment, is just as important as prepping the tech side.

-Some of the marketing pillar’s key elements are Analytics; Viewer growth; Anti-churn tools; Smart content building.
+Some of the marketing pillar’s key elements are:

-Viewer growth is the logical parameter everyone strives for.
+- Viewer growth is the logical parameter everyone strives for.
 The question is, is it just an organic process, or can we stimulate it?
-The answer here is that a video streaming content provider has to work hard to hit more significant numbers.
+The answer is that a video streaming content provider must work hard to hit more significant numbers.
 User referral and other affiliate programs are among the tools that have proved their efficiency.
 Social media and third-party web integration are a must to reach and attract a wider audience.

-Smart content building is the process of offering the right content to the right audience in a format or payment model they would accept.
+- Smart content building is the process of offering the right content to the right audience in a format or payment model they would accept.
 That is why flexible price tiering and content packaging are so important.
-Related video recommendations based on user’s behavior is another aspect of smart content building.
+Related video recommendations based on user behavior are another aspect of smart content building.